-Every year, thousands of children between the ages of 1 and 5 are poisoned in Québec by ingesting a toxic product, getting a toxic product in their eyes or on their skin, or inhaling toxic vapours.
+Every year, thousands of children are poisoned in Québec by ingesting a toxic product, getting a toxic product in their eyes or on their skin, or inhaling toxic vapours.

-Many household products and plants can be toxic to children, like vitamins, medications, cleaning products, fuel, houseplants, lawn mushrooms, and pesticides, as well as personal hygiene, car maintenance, and renovation products.
+Many household products and plants can be toxic to children (e.g., vitamins, drugs, cosmetics, cleaning products, cannabis and nicotine products, fuel, plants, mushrooms, pesticides, and personal hygiene, car maintenance, and renovation products).